Skip to Content

 During my last visit for weekend brunch, they had live-action stations dedicated to both hot pot & ramen and omelets & eggs with an abundance of ingredients.

-Two items I personally can’t get enough of are their angry mac & cheese, which as the name would suggest has a kick, and their shrimp & grits which pop with flavor.
+Two items I can’t get enough of are their angry mac & cheese, which as the name suggests has a kick, and their shrimp & grits which pop with flavor.

-Both have been available at the buffet for years, and I find myself gravitating to them every time I visit.
+Both have been available at the buffet for years, and I gravitate toward them every time I visit.

 A number of metal bowls holding shrimp & grits, which are drenched in a white sauce.